artefactory/choice-learn/README.md

 For modelling you need:
 - TensorFlow (>=2.13)

-> :warning: **Warning:** If you are a MAC user with a M1 or M2 chip, importing TensorFlow might lead to Python crashing
+> :warning: **Warning:** If you are a MAC user with a M1 or M2 chip, importing TensorFlow might lead to Python crashing.
-> In such case, use anaconda to install TensorFlow with `conda install -c apple tensorflow`
+> In such case, use anaconda to install TensorFlow with `conda install -c apple tensorflow`.

 Finally, an optional requirement used for report and LBFG-S optimization is:
 - TensorFlow Probability (>=0.20.1)